purribd8/sql_dashboard/README.md

 Contains the same data as the sql_analyst repo.
-This version however is coded with a front and back end.
+This version however is coded with a front and back end and needs my server to be active.

 The dashboard can be viewed here https://purribd8.github.io/sql_dashboard/ provided my local server is active.
 Otherwise you will be able to view the code here by clicking index.html and server.js.